 I didn’t leave the United States again until I was 18.
 This time I went St. Petersburg, Russia.
 My college years, I was obsessed with getting back to where I belonged across the pond that I would skip whole semesters in order to spend a few weeks abroad.
 Finally, I quit school and found a decent full time job in order to bankroll my trips.
 I gave up on my dream to move abroad because I didn’t see how I could make it happen.
 Then something amazing happened, I met my soul mate, who just happens to be from The Netherlands.
 After doing the long distance thing, we got engaged and I moved to The Netherlands last year.
 I couldn’t be happier.
 I am even going back to finish my undergrad, this time in International Tourism Management.
 I believe that a trip can change your life, and I want to be part of giving that joy to others.

-- Great 1 week 2 days ago
+- Visiting Holland 2 months 1 week ago